phvu/CarND-behavioral-cloning/README.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to learn the mapping between input image of the center camera to the steering angle.
+The throttle, brake and speed are not considered.
+We cast this into a regression problem where the model is trained to output the steering angle, given the input image of the center camera.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolutional neural network model.
+This is well-fitted because the convolutional filters in CNNs are designed to capture the visual features exhibit in the input images.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+As a default start, I added BatchNorm to every layer of the architecture, thinking that it would help because I didn't normalize the data to zero-mean and unit-variance (I only normalize them to the `[-0.5, 0.5]` range).
+But then I realized that BatchNorm doesn't do any significant improvement to learning (probably because my model is not too deep), while it increases the inference time.
+So I removed BatchNorm at the end.

+Also as a default option, I used SGD with Momentum, with initial learning rate 0.01, momentum = 0.9 and decay factor = 0.8.
+However with SGD, the model learns very slowly after 2 epochs.
+The reason was because `keras` reduce the learning rate by the decay factor after *every update*, so with a decay rate of 0.8, probably after a few epochs, the learning rate already becomes very small.
+This is surprising for me because I expected `keras` to reduce the learning rate only after each epoch.

+Anyway, I switched to `Nadam` and I don't have to tune the learning rate anymore.

+I started with the original input image size of 160 x 318 x 3 (I removed the first and last columns in the images, so the size of the convolutional layers fit better), and a pretty big model (around 1024 convolutional filters and 2 fully-connected layers of size 1024).
+The model was able to fit both the training and validation sets well, so I thought this was easy.

+Unfortunately, it does poorly when driving in autonomous mode.
+My suspection was because my laptop doesn't have GPUs, so when the model is big, it takes more time to evaluate.
+This leads to slow respond time when driving in autonomous mode.
+For every frame, the `drive.py` script took about 0.09 seconds to process, and I thought this is unreasonably high.

+I then down-sample the input image to 80 x 160 x 3, reduce the model size significantly.
+On my laptop, it only takes 0.015 seconds to do inference for each frame, which is more reasonable.

+However, the vehicle still fails at the first difficult turn.
+I realized I need to augment the dataset.
+I was able to make the dataset 6 times bigger using techniques described in the last section.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Keeping the model size the same and train it again on the augmented dataset, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 12-43) consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+- Input: 80 x 160 x 3
+- Convolutional: 32 filters of size 3 x 3, stride 1 x 2
+- Max-pooling: 2 x 2, stride 2 x 2
+- Convolutional: 64 filters of size 3 x 3, stride 2 x 2
+- Max-pooling: 2 x 2, stride 2 x 2
+- Convolutional: 64 filters of size 3 x 3, stride 2 x 2
+- Max-pooling: 2 x 2, stride 2 x 2
+- Convolutional: 128 filters of size 2 x 2
+- Dense: 128 units
+- Dense: 128 units
+- Output: 1

+The total number of parameters is around 34K.

+At the time of writing this, I realize that I accidentally put ReLU right after Convolutional layer (I believe the standard is Conv -> Pooling -> Non-linearity) but since max-pooling and ReLU are commutative, the results should be the same.

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

+The images from the left and right cameras are also recorded by the simulator (I use the beta simulator on MacOS).
-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+Those images record the left side and right sides of the road back to center so that the vehicle would learn to recover from the rear of the road:

 ![alt text][image3]
 ![alt text][image4]

+To augment the data set, I also flipped images and angles thinking that this would increase the diversity of the dataset.
+ For example, here is an image that has then been flipped:

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had around 8000 number of data points.

+For the images collected from the left and right images, the steering angle of those are computed from the correct steering angle as follows:

+    add_image(center, steering)
+    add_image(center[:, ::-1, :], -steering)

+    if steering < 0:
+        # left turn
+        # we do a soft left turn for the image on the left, and hard left turn for image on the right
+        add_image(left, steering * 0.9)
+        add_image(left[:, ::-1, :], -steering * 0.9)
+        add_image(right, steering * 1.1)
+        add_image(right[:, ::-1, :], -steering * 1.1)
+    else:
+        # right turn
+        # we do a soft right turn for the image on the right, and hard right turn for image on the left
+        add_image(left, steering * 1.1)
+        add_image(left[:, ::-1, :], -steering * 1.1)
+        add_image(right, steering * 0.9)
+        add_image(right[:, ::-1, :], -steering * 0.9)

+Using this technique, I was able to obtain around `6 * 8000 = 48000` data samples.
-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+They are finally randomly shuffled, and 20% of them go to the validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The model seems to converge after 5 epochs, but I use 10 epochs, and record the best model on the validation set.

+Batch size has always been kept at 64.